mnowzari/honnete-balancer/README.md

 # Honnete
 ### Simple load balancer written in Rust.

-Honnete is a (very) simple asynchronous load balancer.
+Honnete is a basic asynchronous load balancer.

 For now, it only provides round-robin balancing of incoming requests.
+It works well enough for simple stateless REST API calls, but the overall state is _very rough and not production ready._

 Honnete requires a YAML config file to run.
 The basic YAML configuration requires three items.
 You can use the provided YAML under the config/ directory as a template.